Patent pending: United States

-In the United States, according to the United States Patent and Trademark Office, the expression "Patent Pending" as such does not protect an invention until the actual patent is published and/or issued:
+In the United States, according to the United States Patent and Trademark Office, the expression "patent pending" as such does not protect an invention until the actual patent is published and/or issued:

-"A patentee who makes or sells patented articles, or a person who does so for or under the patentee is required to mark the articles with the word "Patent" and the number of the patent.
+A patentee who makes or sells patented articles, or a person who does so for or under the patentee is required to mark the articles with the word "Patent" and the number of the patent.
 The penalty for failure to mark is that the patentee may not recover damages from an infringer unless the infringer was duly notified of the infringement and continued to infringe after the notice.

 The marking of an article as patented when it is not in fact patented is against the law and subjects the offender to a penalty.
 Some persons mark articles sold with the terms "Patent Applied For" or "Patent Pending".
 These phrases have no legal effect, but only give information that an application for patent has been filed in the Patent and Trademark Office.
 The protection afforded by a patent does not start until the actual grant of the patent.
-False use of these phrases or their equivalent is prohibited".
+False use of these phrases or their equivalent is prohibited.

 The use of the term "patent pending" or "patent applied for" is permitted so long as a patent application has actually been filed and is pending, i.e., has not been issued as a patent or become abandoned.
 If these terms are used for the purpose of deceiving the public when no patent application has been filed, or when the application is not pending, a fine of up to $500 may be imposed for every such offense.
 Under the Forest Group, Inc. v.
 Bon Tool Co., 590 F.3d 1295 (Fed.
 Cir.
-2009) decision, the current interpretation of "offense" has each mis-marked article constitutes an offense, which permits theoretical damages in the hundreds of millions of dollars for high-volume consumer goods.
+2009) decision, the current interpretation of "offense" holds that each mis-marked article constitutes an offense, which permits theoretical damages in the hundreds of millions of dollars for high-volume consumer goods.
 The Leahy-Smith America Invents Act revised section 292 to say that only the United States may sue for that penalty but that a person who has suffered a competitive injury may sue for recovery of damages adequate to compensate for the injury.

 A provisional application, like any other patent application, also allows the applicant to use the term "patent pending".

 In popular culture

-Numerous characters have assumed the name Pat Pending since at least the 1960s, notably Professor Pat Pending of cartoon series Wacky Races; the name has appeared in at least 21 comics as well as the original Batman series where J. Pat O'Malley played a prolific and rich yet cheap inventor Pat Pending in two episodes, likely capitalizing on the marking present on goods throughout the United States.
+Numerous characters have assumed the name Pat Pending since at least the 1960s, notably Professor Pat Pending of cartoon series Wacky Races; the name has appeared in at least 21 comics as well as the original Batman series, where J. Pat O'Malley played a prolific and rich yet cheap inventor "Pat Pending" in two episodes, likely capitalizing on the marking present on goods throughout the United States.